-This allows turning "PIN Entry" on or off.
-To enable the "PIN Entry" feature, select "PIN Settings" and press button 4 to enable.
-The default pin number must be entered as a security feature (contact Magnum Power Products LLC).
-Once the PIN has been entered, the feature is enabled.
-"PIN Entry" is disabled by setting "PIN Entry" to "Off".
+This allows turning PIN Entry On or Off.
+To enable the PIN entry feature, select PIN Settings and press button 4 to enable.
+The current pin must be entered (default is 1111) as a security feature.
+Once the PIN has been entered the feature is enabled.
+PIN Entry is disabled by setting PIN Entry to Off.